ScriptBasic/WinPBX/docs/Oxygen/Data Types.md

 Also terminated by 2 null bytes<br>
 Garbage collection required

-# <a name="bstring"></a>BString
+# <a name="bstring"></a>bstring

-Variable-length 8-bit string (a BString is an array of ansi characters).
+Variable-length 8-bit string (a bstring is an array of ansi characters).

 ```
-DIM b AS BSTRING = "Test string"
+dim b as bstring = "Test string"
 print b
 frees b
 ```

 ```
-BSTRING b = "Test string"
+bstring b = "Test string"
 print b
 frees b
 ```

 ```
-DIM AS BSTRING b = "Test string"
+dim as bstring b = "Test string"
 print b
 frees b
 ```

-You must free the string with **FreeS** when no longer reuired.
+You must free the string with `frees` when no longer reuired.

 Indirection level 1<br>
 Character width 1<br>